Kong/docs.konghq.com/app/konnect/runtime-manager/index.md

 * AWS
 * Azure

-Runtime manager provides a pre-populated template for AWS, Azure, and Google Cloud that you can create your runtime instances in any of these clouds directly from {{site.konnect_short_name}}.
+Runtime manager provides pre-populated templates for AWS and Azure that you can create your runtime instances in any of these clouds directly from {{site.konnect_short_name}}.

 A {{site.base_gateway}} runtime instance acts as a data plane, which is a node serving traffic for the proxy.
 Data plane nodes are not directly connected